 Morris’ greatest contribution, however, may have been his plan for a national bank, submitted in 1781.
 His plan was quickly approved by Congress and became the Bank of North America, which stabilized the new nation’s shaky economy and helped establish American credit with European nations.
 Congress then made Robert Morris the nation’s first Secretary of the Treasury and put him in charge of managing the bank.

-After the Revolution, Morris served as a delegate to the First Continental Congress and as Senator of Pennsylvania.
+After the Revolution, Morris served as a delegate to the Constitutional Convention and as Senator of Pennsylvania.
 After completing his term as Senator, Morris retired from public office.
 Although Morris was once a very wealthy man, he never recovered from the vast contributions he made during the Revolution.
 Furthermore, his land investments in western New York failed.
 Robert Morris died in 1806 as a relatively poor man.